Nordstrom/nordypy/README.md

 This package is being developed in conjunction with the R-based packages ElmeR and nordyR.
 This is made for the public-facing version on github.

 ## What can Nordypy do for you
-- Manipulate data on your local system, Redshift, MySQL, and in S3
+- Manipulate data on your local system, Redshift, MySQL, Teradata, and in S3
 - Create a fresh repo structure with folders, readme, config.yaml, .gitignore, and more...
 - Render jupyter notebooks and markdown for the Nordstrom knowledge-repo.